deeplearning4j/deeplearning4j/ADRs/0015 - Unified Resource Manager.md

 ## Proposal

-Migrate all resources off of azure and on to github LFS and introduce a new resource abstraction for binding the various resource types in to 1 abstraction and downloader.
+All resources are hosted on  github LFS.
+A  resource abstraction for binding the  various resource types in to 1 abstraction and downloader.

-A resource manager will be how we handle this.
-A ResourceManager will be aware of the following concepts:
+A Resource  is how we handle this.
+It will be aware of the following concepts:
 1. A base url for downloading a file
 2. A cache directory for managing the resource
 3. Common download + retry logic for ensuring a download succeeds

-A ResourceManager will manage resources.
+A Resource will manage a remote resource like a file.
 Similar to the current resource types in deeplearning4j-common.
 These resources will mostly be stored on git LFS.

 As part of this introduction of a unified resource manager and resource type